12 Salisbury University students charged with hate crimes after they allegedly beat a man they lured to apartment

 “Once all of the facts see the light of day, this case will be shown to be an ill-advised attempt to expose someone willing to travel to have sexual relations with a 16-year-old child,” Britt told Baltimore Banner.

+“Let me just set the record straight – this is not a hate crime,” Steve Rakow, an attorney for another one of the men charged in the incident, said in a statement Friday.
+There are facts and details about the incident that the public has yet to see, he added.

+A preliminary hearing for at least one defendant is scheduled for December 6, Rakow said, noting his client intends to plead not guilty.

-CNN has reached out to Salisbury police for comment on the attorney’s statement as well as attorneys for some of the defendants.
+CNN has reached out to Salisbury police for comment as well as attorneys for some of the defendants.

 Students face interim suspension

-Salisbury University President Carolyn Ringer Lepre described the allege assault as “truly horrifying” in a statement to the student body.
+Salisbury University President Carolyn Ringer Lepre described the alleged assault as “truly horrifying” in a statement to the student body.

 “Acts of violence toward LGBTQ+ and Ally communities are not only destructive but at odds with the principles of community, respect, and belonging that bind us together as a university,” Lepre said.